Reduce Lead Exposure

 Remove and clean faucet strainers.

-- Remove the faucet strainers from all taps.
+1. Remove faucet strainers/screens from all taps.

-- Rinse the faucet strainers.
+2. Rinse the faucet strainers/screens.

 Test your water for lead.